 Tiled roofs are beautiful and durable.
-They are also expensive and heavy but that is just the nature of a building material that will last upwards of 100 years.
-Tile roofing is usually made from Concrete Roofing Tile or Clay Roofing Tile and can come in shapes such as curved, flat / interlocking or fluted.
+They are also expensive and heavy, but that is perhaps to be expected from a building material that will likely last nearly 100 years.
+Traditional roofing tiles were made from slate or fired clay product, but more modern types are made from concrete.
+Roofing tiles can come in many shapes: curved, flat, fluted, or interlocking.

 Tile roofing is a great choice for roofs that experience hot weather or exposure to salt air.

-You will see tiled roofs most often in arid areas such as the southwest, and coastal areas like southern Florida or California.
+This is why you very often see tile roofs in the Southwest, coastal Florida, and California.
 If you’re considering tile roofing for your home, be aware that these roofing systems are heavy and can break under certain conditions.

 Pros of Tile Roofing